Gims: Personal life

 In March 2018, he indicated that he had applied for French nationality and that it was refused.
 According to Closer magazine, this decision is because of his “bigamy”, which is not authorized in French or European law.
 However, Maître Gims disputes this version of the facts.
 In an interview with Le Journal du Dimanche, in 2022, to the question: “We lend you a second wife in Morocco.
 Are you polygamous?", he replied: "That's completely false.
 I live with Demdem and the children.
 I was married only once."
 He specified that "the refusal [of the nationality application] is linked to an offense that I committed when I was a minor.
 But my record is clean.”

-According to an investigation by the newspaper Le Parisien, his first application for nationality was blocked for failure to pay fines for traffic offenses, as well as to his inability to establish the center of his material interests in France; the performer and his family lived too much in Morocco and not enough in France to be considered French.
+According to an investigation by the newspaper Le Parisien, his first application for nationality was blocked for failure to pay fines for traffic offenses, as well as to his inability to establish the center of his material interests in France; the performer and his family spent too much time in Morocco and not enough in France to be considered French.
 In early 2022, he relaunched the procedure for obtaining French nationality.
-The Minister of the Interior, Gérald Darmanin, estimated on 25 January 2022 on France Inter that the rapper's recent comments on the New Year did not demonstrate "good proof of assimilation into French society", going to against article 21-24 of the Napoleonic Code.
+The Minister of the Interior, Gérald Darmanin, estimated on 25 January 2022 on France Inter that the rapper's recent social media video complaining about being wished a happy New Year, which he said was not to be celebrated by Muslims, did not demonstrate "good proof of assimilation into French society", going against article 21-24 of the Napoleonic Code.
 However, the minister assured that his request would be, like all the others, re-examined by his services.
 He has a Congolese diplomatic passport obtained in 2022.

 Gims converted to Islam in 2004.
 Originally a Catholic, he said in 2016 that conversations with Barack Adama, his friend from the group Sexion d'Assaut, convinced him to convert to Islam, as well as an interview with an imam.
 In 2005, he joined the revivalist movement of the Tablighi Jamaat, which he then left and now considers a cult.
 He says in a documentary dedicated to him on Netflix: "There were people who ended up dead, committed suicide in Iraq.
 People who were close to me, and that freaked me out.
 I don't know where I could have ended up."
-Gims also is an anime enjoyer; having multiple anime references in his music.
-One example is in his hit song "SPIDER," where it references Demon Slayer and One Piece—two very popular animes.
+Gims also is an anime enjoyer; multiple anime references can be found in his music.
+One example is in his hit song "SPIDER," where it references Demon Slayer and One Piece—two very popular anime.